ISRI Press Header

 Principles of Supply Chain Analytics and Optimization

-by Dr. Syed Hassan Imam Gardezi iD
+by Syed Hassan Imam Gardezi iD

-Dr. Syed Hassan Imam Gardezi
+Syed Hassan Imam Gardezi

 Post Doctoral Research Fellow Universidad Azteca (Azteca University) Palma No. 61, Barrio de San Antonio, Chalco C.P.
 56600, Estado de México, Mexico